 Why should I learn PyTorch?

-In the previous section, we mentioned that PyTorch is the perfect choice for the first deep learning library you should learn.
-In this section, we will elaborate on why so.
+In the previous section, we mentioned PyTorch is the perfect choice for the first deep learning library you should learn.
+In this section, we will elaborate on why it is so.

 There is no shortage of Deep Learning libraries: Keras, Tensorflow, Caffe, Theano (RIP) and many more.
-But what makes PyTorch different?
+What makes PyTorch different?

 An ideal deep learning library should be easy to learn and use, flexible enough to be used in various applications, efficient so that we can deal with huge real-life datasets and accurate enough to provide correct results even in presence of uncertainty in input data.

-PyTorch performs really well on all these metrics.
+PyTorch performs really well on all these metrics mentioned above.
 The “pythonic” coding style makes it simple to learn and use.
 GPU acceleration, support for distributed computing and automatic gradient calculation helps in performing backward pass automatically starting from a forward expression.

-Of course, because of Python, it faces a risk of the slow runtime but the high-performance C++ API (libtorch) removes that overhead.
+Of course, because of Python, it faces a risk of slow runtime but the high-performance C++ API (libtorch) removes that overhead.
 This makes the transition from R&D to Production very smooth.
-One more reason to use PyTorch?
+One more reason to use PyTorch!

 Overview of the PyTorch Library

-Now that we have discussed about PyTorch and what makes it unique, let’s have a look at a basic pipeline of a PyTorch project.
+Now that we are aware of PyTorch and what makes it unique, let’s have a look at the basic pipeline of a PyTorch project.
 The figure below describes a typical workflow along with the important modules associated with each step.

 The important PyTorch modules that we are going to briefly discuss here are: torch.nn, torch.optim, torch.utils and torch.autograd.